Dentures West Palm Beach

 Clean Your Restoration

 You’ll first want to remove your dentures before cleaning them, as you’ll need to clean the bottom side as well as your gums.
 Make sure to use a soft-bristled toothbrush with some hand soap, mild dish soap, or denture cleanser when cleaning your restorations.
-Avoid using regular toothpaste as it can be too abrasive.
+Avoid using regular toothpaste, as it can be too abrasive.
 If you aren’t putting them back on afterward, store them in a glass of water or denture-cleansing solution to keep them from drying out or losing shape.
 Before wearing them again, you should rinse them off thoroughly, as you won’t want to ingest cleaning materials.

 Keep Your Dentures Safe